EvoLandEco/RinVSC/README.md

 ```
 - Restart `VS Code` and create an `R` terminal.
 - Plot something, the `httpgd` plot viewer will appear.
 Visit [httpgd](https://github.com/nx10/httpgd) for more tricks.
-- Adjust UI layout，login your Github, explore more settings, extensions and themes...
+- Adjust UI layout，login your GitHub, explore more settings, extensions and themes...

 `R` workflow in `VS Code` is now fully functional.
 Currently `VS Code` is not overall better than `RStudio`, but I do see its potential.
-Please leave a comment if you have any problem, and view all the GitHub project links provided above to report an issue or find a solution.
+Please open an issue if you have any problem, and don't forget to visit all the GitHub project links provided above to report an issue or find a solution.

-**Last update: 06/29/2021**
+**Last Update: 06/29/2021**

 # Examples
 **Theme, R extension, GitLens, radian terminal, UI layout**